-The Cabasse Murano is the smallest full range speaker of the company’s Artis high-end series.
+This is a review of the Cabasse Murano which is the smallest full-range speaker of the company’s Artis high-end series.
 This bookshelf speaker is priced at $3400.

-The Cabasse Murano speakers on review are on loan from MusicHaven.
+These speakers are on loan from MusicHaven.
 We returned it to them afterward and thank them for giving us this opportunity.

-To read more about speakers reviews on Headfonics you can click here.
+To read more about speakers products we have previously featured on Headfonics you can click here.

 With one listen you know exactly where your money went.
-With its excellent reproduction of recorded space, pinpoint imaging, revealing nature, astounding bass, and effortless dynamics, it was as though I was listening to a pair of well-designed floor standing speakers, not the small bookshelf speakers they actually are.
-The Muranos sound big and in a very pleasing way.
+With its excellent reproduction of recorded space, pinpoint imaging, revealing nature, astounding bass, and effortless dynamics, it was as though I was listening to a pair of well-designed floor-standing speakers, not the small bookshelf speakers they actually are.
+The Cabasse Muranos sound big and in a very pleasing way.